Select Page

 Homes.com was able to reduce the time of launching a RETS market from 25 to 16 hours by using the new Data Dictionary offering.
 That’s a reduction of 35% in developer’s time and costs!

-Now let’s put that into numbers your CFO can understand: if Homes.com ends up doing this for a couple of hundred customers?
-Instead of a regular mapping installation costing them over 45,000 hours and nearly $7 million, for 700 MLS installations, they would save over 7,000 hours and more than $1 million.
+Putting that into numbers your CFO can understand, if Homes.com ends up doing this for a couple of hundred customers, it would change a regular data mapping installation from 45,000 hours and nearly $7 million for 700 MLS installations to 38,000 hours and less than $6 million.

 Share those numbers with your CFO when you talk about renewing your RESO membership or attending our next conference.